FAA Order 8110.37

-Under 14 CFR, the FAA holds authority and responsibility for certifying airworthiness of all aircraft designs permitted to fly within the U.S. National Airspace System.
+Under 14 CFR, the FAA holds authority and responsibility for certifying airworthiness of all aircraft flying within the U.S. Airspace.
 However, such approval requires comprehension of volumes of complex technical data by a large staff of engineers.
-Such staffing is beyond the capacity of the agency, so the FAA recognizes particularly qualified private persons, employed by manufactures, to approve or recommend approval of technical data as Designated Engineering Representatives on behalf of the FAA.
+Such staffing is beyond the capacity of the agency, so the FAA recognizes particularly qualified private persons to approve or recommend approval of technical data on behalf of the FAA.
+These persons are recognized as Designated Engineering Representatives and are employed by manufactures or consultancies — they are not FAA employees.